 Caring for blue mist shrubs is quite easy as long as the plant gets plenty of sun and is planted in the appropriate zone listed above.

-Blue mist shrubs are drought tolerant, hence, requires an average amount of irrigation.
+Blue mist shrubs are drought-tolerant, and, hence, requires an average amount of irrigation.

 Although this little beauty is a pollinator attractor, deer are generally not interested in browsing its leaves and stems.